 - 1 ½ TBS grainy Dijon mustard

-- Optional: Add in 2 TBS of garlic paste or ½ tsp garlic powder, or onion powder.
+- Optional: Add in 2 TBS of garlic paste or ½ teaspoon garlic powder or onion powder.
 If you like spicy, add in a ½ or whole jalapeno minced or a few shakes of red pepper (cayenne).

 - Line a baking sheet with parchment or wax paper, set aside.